 Educational intent

 People want to learn something if they’re using this type of keyword.
 Common terms include the phrases “how to,” “best,” or “tutorial.”
-Create blog posts to target these terms on your site.
+Create blog content to target these terms on your site.

 7. Sell themed gift cards